 School drop-off and pick-up can be challenging.
 Please use patience and courtesy, as well as follow the directional signs, cones, and staff directions to drop off and pick up your child from the curb.
 If you are planning to park and walk your child, please use the designated parking area in front of the school and use the marked crosswalk areas to cross.
-Please drive and walk cautiously around campus, as there is much pedestrian and vehicular traffic during school days.
+Please drive and walk cautiously around campus, as there is heavy pedestrian and vehicular traffic during school days.
+Do not speed in the parking lot or while driving near school.